antihax/goesi/esi/docs/UniverseApi.md

 > GetUniverseStationsStationIdOk GetUniverseStationsStationId(ctx, stationId, optional)
 Get station information

-Get information on a station  ---  This route is cached for up to 300 seconds
+Get information on a station  ---  This route expires daily at 11:05

 ### Required Parameters